Centauri-OS/Correio/README.md

 **createpkg commands:**
 ```
 -c package_name creates the package
+-v see the verbosity of the package builder
+create extended version of -c
 ```
 # How to install?
 **Locate where Hermes was downloaded, usually you can install it with:**